 Needless to say, by the end of the night we were beyond stuffed!
 I think I waddled to bed.
 But the calorie splurge was worth it.
 Such a delicious meal!

 Did I mention the Persian Lamb Stew?
 No?
 Well, it was my favorite dish of the night.
 I love it when a simple recipe is so full of flavor.
-Even if you’re not a big fan of lamb, you might want to reconsider and try this stew.
+You may be more familiar with traditional Irish Stew, but even if you’re not a big fan of lamb, you might want to reconsider and try this stew.
 The spiced meat is ultra tender, it flakes with a fork and melts in your mouth.
 The basmati rice soaks up the yummy sauce, a perfect accompaniment to the stew.
 As a bonus, this dish is gluten free.
 It also contains a hefty dose of turmeric, a spice that has strong anti-inflammatory and anti-aging properties.
 What a treat!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.